redhat-na-ssa/demo-ibm-spyre/README.md

 - Red Hat OpenShift AI 2.25+
 - IBM AIU Spyre 1.0 (DD2)
 - OpenShift Web Terminal (see below for installation instructions)
+- OpenShift `cluster-admin` permissions

+The following instruction are intended for a `cluster-admin` to run.

+[User Model Serving](#user-model-serving) listed below should be able to be run by a user with the `self-provisioner` role or access to create projects / namespaces.

 ## Install the [OpenShift Web Terminal](https://docs.openshift.com/container-platform/4.12/web_console/web_terminal/installing-web-terminal.html)